Twingate-Labs/tg-github-codespaces/README.md

 3. Once your Twingate account is configured you can begin login using `twingate start`  (**note**: be sure to execute this _without_ `sudo`)
 4. Run `/usr/bin/twingate-notifier console` (**note**: be sure to execute this _without_ `sudo`)
    1. You should follow the URL displayed and authenticate through your web-browser
-   2. You can run `twingate resources` to obtain a list of resource
+   2. Run `twingate resources` to obtain a list of resources
    3. In case of problems please run `sudo twingate report` and send the report file to support@twingate.com

 ## Feedback, improvements, comments